cullenself/web/src/content.md

 ## Aerospace Engineer
 ### Austin, TX
-Aspiring Aerospace Engineer with both systems engineering design and software experience.
+Aspiring Engineer with both systems engineering and software design experience.
 - - -
 ## Education
 ### The University of Texas at Austin, May 2018
-Bachelor of Science - Aerospace Engineering Honors
+Bachelor of Science - Aerospace Honors Engineering, *Cum Laude*

 ## Projects

+### Fantasy Football, Fall 2018
+During the NFL preseason, my friends and I found new, simple format to play Fantasy Football: each participant drafts a number of professional teams, and whoever has accumulated the most wins at the end of the regular season between their teams, wins.
+Rather than try to track this week to week manually, I developed a [website](http://fantasy.cullenself.com) that displays the current standings of our league.
+Using a non-commercial [API](https://mysportsfeeds.com), the leaderboard displays weekly upcoming, in-progress, and completed games.
+The [project](https://github.com/cullenself/fantasy) was an excellent opportunity to develop various web development skills.

 ### Planet, Summer 2017
 As an engineering intern at [Planet](https://www.planet.com), I had the opportunity to work with functioning satellite GPS receivers to characterize and improve their on-orbit performance.
 I implemented signal quality measuring and reporting in a production enviroment to assist in orbital determination.
 Planet also provided me with the chance to fulfill a childhood dream, control a satellite.
 I planned, tested, and executed on-orbit tests of GPS capture techniques to combat RF interference.
 I also worked with flat-sats to test and develop the next generation receiver for Planet's satellites.